markmacw/battleship/README.md

 2. backend potential stuff in another file
 3. frontend potential stuff in another file
 ALSO NEXT -> Make sure you make a commit of your work

+12/23/2022 Friday - I didn't really code.
+I just published the branch with all this import export module stuff.
+12/24/2022 Saturday (early morning actually starting at midnight) - I determined that I will break out all my testing / spec stuff into the newly created "backend_spec.js" file, however I got tired after a while and so that is mid-stream.
+12/25 xx
+12/26 xx
+12/27 xx
+12/28 Wednesday - recontinued with moving code over.
+To be continued...
+Feedback from Ross on game - ideas that would require persistence - score keeping, rankings.
+Names and rankings like an arcade game.
+12/29 Thursday -